Shelby E. McDonald, Ph.D.

 Notable awards, honors and appointments

-VCU Faculty Development Seminar in Mexico/Guatemala, summer 2017
+- VCU Faculty Development Seminar in Mexico/Guatemala, 2017

-Teaching fellowship for the Incubator Classroom of the Academic Learning Transformation Lab at VCU, spring 2016
+- Teaching fellowship, Academic Learning Transformation Lab at VCU, 2016

 Recent and current funded projects